SittingIdle/docker-handson/docker/07-building-images.md

 * Each `RUN` line will be executed during the build
 * `RUN` commands must be *non-interactive*

+Note to Docker experts: Yes, this Dockerfile is flawed; we'll get to that later.

 !SUB
 ## Building Dockerfiles